-African Honey Bee (AHB) is a Christian Social Enterprise that enables families from severely disadvantaged rural communities to build sustainable micro-beekeeping businesses – producing raw honey of unrivalled taste and quality, using environmentally-friendly and ethical beekeeping practises.
+African Honey Bee (AHB) is a Christian Social Enterprise that enables families from severely disadvantaged rural communities to build sustainable micro-poverty alleviation businesses – producing raw honey of unrivalled taste and quality, using environmentally-friendly and ethical poverty alleviation practises.

-- In the last two years we have trained 1200 people in Limpopo, Mpumalanga and KwaZulu-Natal
+- In the last two years we have trained over 1600 people in KwaZulu-Natal

-- 425 (and counting) of these beekeepers (and their families) are actively keeping bees and many have started producing and selling honey.
+- over 1000 (and counting) of these beekeepers (and their families) are actively keeping bees and many have started producing and selling honey.

 - skills development - rural job opportunities